Electricity sector in India: Electricity market

-India has 3 power exchanges: IEX, PXIL, HPX which offer products like Day-Ahead Market, Real-Time Market, Term-Ahead Market, etc. These exchanges are regulated by CERC and also allow trading of Renewable Energy Certificates.
-In FY 2024-25, out of 1692 TWh supplied, 143.7 TWh (about 8.5%) was transacted via Power Exchanges, with the balance being supplied under long-term or bilateral arrangements.
+They offer products like day-ahead market, real-time market, and term-ahead market.
+These exchanges are regulated by CERC and also allow trading of Renewable Energy Certificates.
+In FY 2024-25, out of 1692 TWh supplied, 143.7 TWh (about 8.5%) was transacted via power exchanges, with the balance being supplied under long-term or bilateral arrangements.
 8.5% is relatively small compared to countries with liberalized markets where exchanges handle a much larger share.

 Multiple power exchanges create fragmentation and lead to disparate price discovery.
 CERC has ordered market coupling to create a single clearing price, simplifying procurement, improving cost predictability, and reducing administrative burdens for DISCOMs and industries while improving price discovery and system efficiency.
 The coupling would be implemented for Day-Ahead Market by Jan 2026 after a shadow pilot project was conducted which could lead to a savings of ₹1.4 crore per day.

-CERC would also couple other segments like Real-time Market and Term-Ahead Market after pilot runs and consultations.
+CERC would also couple other segments like real-time market and term-ahead market after pilot runs and consultations.